-The following semester grades will be a assianed to stud dents in this course:
+The following semester grades will be assigned to students:

 Grade Definition Grade Point Equivalent

-A+ A 90 -100% 80 - 89% 4.00
+A+ A 90 - 100% 80 - 89% 4.00

 В 70 - 79% 3.00

-С assigned if a make-up exam was required 2.00

-to complete the course
+С 60 - 69% 2.00

+D 50 - 59% 1.00

-F (Fail) below 70% 0.00
+F (Fail) 49% and below 0.00

+CR (Credit) Credit for diploma requirements has been awarded.

+S Satisfactory achievement in field /clinical placement or non-graded subject area.

+U Unsatisfactory achievement in
-Χ A temporary grade limited to situations with extenuating circumstances giving a student additional time to complete the requirements for a course.

-NR Grade not reported to Registrar's office.

-W Student has withdrawn from the course without academic penalty.
+X field/clinical placement or non-graded subject area.
+A temporary grade limited to situations with extenuating circumstances giving a student additional time to complete the requirements for a course.
+Grade not reported to Registrar's office.
+Student has withdrawn from the course without academic penalty.

+NR W